vincentlinzhu/order-pipeline/README.md

 A simple event-driven microservices project built with Go, Redis, and RabbitMQ.
 This pipeline demonstrates how to handle HTTP requests, perform idempotency checks, process messages asynchronously, and maintain cache state—all with best practices for reliability and scalability.

+Next Steps:
+- Add a network layer (an http server).
+Ask Wangster about this?
+- Change docker compose to Kubernetes for more modern approach to this architecture.

 ## Table of Contents

 * [System Architecture](#system-architecture)